w5xd/ASW12V/construction.md

 Install the 3 banks of 3.3K resistors on the output shift registers.
 They are labeled 1,2,3, and 4, and are the ones just below the output optoisolators.

-Use the <code>n</code> command to make the outputs count up.
+Verify that both ends of each has NO contininuity to its GND output pin (labeled on the bottom silk screen.)
+Each of the 3 sections has a separate GND pin.

+Use the <code>C</code> command to clear the internal test state, and then repeatedly use the <code>T</code> command to assert each channel in the daisy change, right most to left with the board top-up and the silk screen lettering right-side-up.
-The fastest bank is the right.
-The slowest bank is left.
-The fastest pin is 1.
-The slowest pin is 4 The HIGH output is Vcc for the Pro Micro you are using: either 3.3V or 5.0 V.
+The HIGH output is Vcc for the Pro Micro you are using: either 3.3V or 5.0 V.

-Now you can populate the parts on the rest of the board.
+Populate the parts on the rest of the board <b><i>only</i></b> after you verify each of the outputs.
+Start with the three output PS2502 parts (the three closest to the output edge) and go back and
+<i>again</i> verify NO continuity to the GND output pin.
+Solder bridges can and will form
+on the opposite side of the board that you solder the PS2502 pins from!

 <h3>12V output section test</h3>
 This author strongly recommends testing the 12V output section using a current limiting circuit as shown